History of Cuba: Early 20th century (1902–1959)

 For three decades, the country was led by former War of Independence leaders, who after being elected did not serve more than two constitutional terms.
 The Cuban presidential succession was as follows: José Miguel Gómez (1908–1912); Mario García Menocal (1913–1920); Alfredo Zayas (1921–25) and Gerardo Machado (1925–1933).

 Under the Liberal Gómez the participation of Afro-Cubans in the political process was curtailed when the Partido Independiente de Color was outlawed and bloodily suppressed in 1912, as American troops reentered the country to protect the sugar plantations.
-Gómez's successor, Mario Menocal of the Conservative Party, was a former manager for the Cuban American Sugar Corporation.
-During his presidency income from sugar rose steeply.
-Menocal's reelection in 1916 was met with armed revolt by Gómez and other Liberals (the so-called "Chambelona War"), prompting the United States to send in Marines, again to safeguard American interests.
+Under Gómez's successor, Mario Menocal of the Conservative Party, income from sugar rose steeply.
+Menocal's reelection in 1916 was met with armed revolt by Gómez and other Liberals (the so-called "Chambelona War"), prompting the United States to send in Marines.
 Gómez was defeated and captured and the rebellion was snuffed out.

 In World War I, Cuba declared war on Imperial Germany on 7 April 1917, one day after the United States entered the war.
-Despite being unable to send troops to fight in Europe, Cuba played a significant role as a base to protect the West Indies from Imperial German Navy U-boat attacks.
+Despite being unable to send troops to fight in Europe, Cuba played a significant role as a base to protect the West Indies from German U-boat attacks.
 A draft law was instituted, and 25,000 Cuban troops raised, but the war ended before they could be sent into action.

-Alfredo Zayas, who had taken part in the Liberal rebellion of 1916–17, was elected president in 1920 and took office in 1921.
+Alfredo Zayas was elected president in 1920 and took office in 1921.
 When the Cuban financial system collapsed after a drop in sugar prices, Zayas secured a loan from the United States in 1922.
-Despite the country's nominal independence, one historian has concluded that the continued U.S. military intervention and economic dominance had once again made Cuba "a colony in all but name."
+One historian has concluded that the continued U.S. military intervention and economic dominance had once again made Cuba "a colony in all but name."